NouranAlSharawneh/todoAlwasaet/README.md

 ## Bonus part of the Task: Custom `useLocalStorage` Hook

-As the bonus feature task, the app is going to uses a reusable custom hook to persist state in the browser's local storage.
-This feature will allow the Todo List Website maintain its state _(tasks list)_ across reloads without needing a backend or database.
+As part of this interview task, I was asked to implement a bonus feature: creating a custom hook to persist state in the browser’s local storage.
+This enhancement allows the Todo List app to maintain its state (i.e., the list of tasks) across page reloads, without relying on a backend or database.

 ```js
 import { useState, useEffect } from "react";